quitequinn/Studio-Business-Boilerplate/README.md

 $13.00 / MONTH

 **Why:** <br>
 The bottom line is [Quickbooks](http://www.Quickbooks.com/) has all the features I AND my rarely used accountant need.
 It also isn't very expensive and could scale affordably.
-I would like to use a free service like wave — but it doesn't have all the features I need, even as a small studio.
+I would like to use a free service like Wave — but it doesn't have all the features I need, even as a small studio.

 **Alternatives:**
 -  [Wave](http://waveapps.com/)